epdansereau/texteditor1/readme.md

 # Secure Text Editor

 A basic privacy‑focused text editor that stores documents encoded in a SQLite database.
 Each document is protected by a file name and password pair.
+Keys are derived using Argon2 with a unique random salt per file.

 ## Features
 - Create or open documents using a file name and password.